kientufts/Backpropagation-algorithm-for-neural-networks/README.md

 In addition for reporting we record the number of mistakes during each training iteration and evaluate the network on the test set after each iteration so that the overall code has this structure as in the below pseudocode.
 The weights should be initialized with independent random numbers uniformly sampled in the range [−0.1, 0.1].
 Please make sure to seed the random number generator so that your results are reproducible.
 The learning rate should be set to η = 0.1

+'''
+learn(w,d,traindata,testdata)
+Construct network with w,d and Initialize weights Repeat Iter times
+For each example in traindata
+Update weights using backpropagation formulas
+End For
+Calculate the train error rate (number of mistakes during training / number of examples) For each example in testdata
+Calculate scores of output units and evaluate prediction (correct/incorrect) End For
+Calculate test set error rate
+End Repeat
+'''

 ## References

 [1]  [Machine Learning](http://www.cs.cmu.edu/afs/cs.cmu.edu/user/mitchell/ftp/mlbook.html), Tom M. Mitchell, McGraw-Hill, 1997.